 Metrics are an essential tool for in-house legal teams, bringing data into the decision-making process.
-So how can metrics transform your team’s legal ops strategy?
+So how can metrics transform your team’s legal ops strategy and showcase legal’s value?

 How do metrics make a difference?